kubecost/docs/windows.md

 Windows Node Support
 ======

-Collecting data about windows nodes is supported by Kubecost as of v1.93.0; however, we cannot deploy kubecost or data collection daemonsets to windows nodes.

 # Deployment
   * The cluster must have at least 1 linux node for the kubecost cost-model to run on
   * Taint the cost-model deployment's pods to run on this node, eg: